-- Disabled specifies continuous access mode and is the default - □ Dynamic specifies a fast power saving mode that provides the best combination of performance and power usage - □ Maximum specifies the greatest power saving mode
+- □ Disabled specifies continuous access mode and is the default - □ Dynamic specifies a fast power saving mode that provides the best combination of performance and power usage - □ Maximum specifies the greatest power saving mode

-As to the values of Compression, Concatenation, Direct Link and PiggyBack properties are only applying for engineering testing requirements.
-It's strongly recommended that you should leave these values as defaulted.
+As to the values of Compression, Concatenation, Direct Link and PiggyBack properties, they only apply to the engineering testing requirements.
+It's strongly recommended that you should leave these properties as default.